-Dangers: Some insects bite and can spread viruses by biting or stinging you, while others release fecal matter into your air which causes you all sorts of allergies and others have allergy causing body parts which become airborne in your home once they die and a danger if inhaled.
+Dangers: Some insects bite and can spread viruses by biting or stinging you, while others release fecal matter into your air which causes you all sorts of allergies and others have allergy causing body parts which become airborne in your home once they die and you are prone to inhaling their remains.

-What Is It: Dust is fine particles of solid matter that settles on surfaces.
+What Is It: Dust is simply fine particles of solid matter that settles on surfaces.

-Source: It generally is in the atmosphere and comes from soil, and day to day human activity like driving, construction and is blown into the air by wind.
+Source: It generally is in the atmosphere and comes from soil, and day to day human activity like driving and construction and is blown into the air by the wind.
 You also get dust forming from a collection of dead human and animal skin in your home.